 Adopting a dog changes your life

 You may have long dreamed of adopting a dog.
-Deciding to adopt a dog is exciting.
+When you plan on adopting a dog is exciting.
 It’s also a big decision that will require some major lifestyle changes.

 If you are adopting a puppy then it is even more important that you prepare yourself and your home.

-Here are five changes you’ll need to make to provide the right home for a dog.
+Here are five changes you’ll need to make to provide the right home and before adopting a dog.

 Free up space on your calendar

 You likely already know that any pet will be a time commitment, so before you adopt a pet plan the time to make that commitment.
 But, unless you luck out and get a fully-trained, senior rescue dog, you’re probably underestimating exactly how much time you’ll need to commit training your new furry friend.

 Whether you’re going down the rescue road or adopting a puppy from a reputable breeder, there’s going to be a substantial learning curve.

 Rescue dogs often have behavioral problems, such as fear-aggression towards other dogs, or shyness and anxiety.
 Sometimes when you are adopting a dog from a shelter you may not realise the full extent of the problem.

 However, many people still decide to adopt a dog from animal rescue and adoption organization so that they can give these rejected dogs a second chance at a home home and a comfortable life with loving companions.